Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   .NET/Java client library) should not be modified or blobs may be unrecoverable.
-- MD5 for both the pre-encrypted and encrypted version of the file is stored on the blob.
+- MD5 for both the pre-encrypted and encrypted version of the file is stored in blob metadata.
 Rsync-like synchronization is still supported transparently with encrypted blobs.
 - Whole file MD5 checks are skipped if a message authentication code is found to validate the integrity of the encrypted data.